 With implementation of the Socio-Technical Integration Research (STIR) method of research, D-STIR project is extremely important for Danube innovation framework conditions as RRI awareness and capacity in the region are limited.
 It ensures that R&I is carried out in a socially, environmentally and ethically manner.

 D-STIR is highly innovative.
 It applies RRI implementation method across the Danube and in less developed regions for the first time.
-It promotes quadruple helix cooperation and continuous learning evaluation, to lead to the long-term expected change: an innovation pipeline based on cooperation, responsibility and competitiveness.
+Projects long-term expected objecticve: an innovation pipeline based on cooperation, responsibility and competitiveness.

 - Start date